Priscilla Johnson McMillan: Congressional aide and reporter

 Following graduation in 1953, Johnson secured a brief position with the office of Senator John F. Kennedy of Massachusetts, where she worked on research regarding French Indochina.
 The recently married Kennedy indicated some amorous interest in her, but no affair between them took place; in a 2013 interview with News.com.au, Johnson reflected that "I didn't love him.
 He was mesmerising but he was just someone I knew."
 Johnson saw Kennedy on a number of occasions over the next four years, including visiting him in the hospital following back surgeries that he underwent.
 In one case, Johnson posed as one of Kennedy's sisters in order to get past nurses and bring newspapers to him.
 In a 2013 interview with The Atlantic, Johnson recalled that "the doctors didn't think he could survive major surgery" but that Kennedy was nonetheless constantly on the phone in political discussions or was "peppering me with questions – what I thought about politics, my personal life, anything."

 She worked as an editor and translator at the Current Digest of Soviet Press in New York City from 1953 to 1956.
 She also did translations of the Soviet Union's briefings at the Geneva "Big Four" summit of 1955.

-Her first stint in the Soviet Union was 3½ months in 1955–56 when she had a student-tourist visa to study Soviet law.
+Her first stint in the Soviet Union consisted of 3½ months in 1955–56 when she had a student-tourist visa to study Soviet law.
 She spent time in Moscow, Leningrad, and Kiev.
 She witnessed the Soviet courts in action and was more audacious in her approach to Soviet society than was expected of a single woman in the early Cold War era.
 Her experiences and thoughts regarding Soviet politics, fashion, and ordinary life got press attention when they were written up by Leonard Lyons, author of "The Lyons Den" syndicated column in American papers.
 She also spent time with Truman Capote, who captured some of their experiences in his 1956 non-fiction book The Muses Are Heard.
 While in the USSR she often asked people about fashion, finding it a good approach topic for asking personal questions.
 This included a visit to Leningrad Fashion House, one of the centers of Soviet style.
 Her observations on Soviet fashion and Soviet attitudes regarding Western fashion were profiled in The Boston Daily Globe.
 While there she also acted as a translator at the Embassy of the United States, Moscow.
+On her return to America she was interviewed by the head of the CIA's Soviet Russia division, Donald Jameson, who wrote in a memo she could "be encouraged to write the articles we want....but it’s important to avoid making her think she’s being used as a propaganda tool".